munichrocker/platzfinderLMU/README.md

 * Should we throw away the Christmas holidays?
 (24.12.2016 00:00:00 -> 02.01.2017 00:00:00)

 ## Results
-### Mean of Fullness all Weekdays, all Hours per Biliothek
+### Mean of Fullness all Weekdays, all Hours per Bibliothek
 ```R
                                       Bibliothek `mean(Belegt)`
                                           <fctr>          <dbl>